maxvol/RaspSwift/README.md

 # README #

-RASP - Reactive Aggregate State Pipeline
+**RASP - Reactive Aggregate State Pipeline**

-This framework is inspired by Redux but is build on top op RxSwift framework.
+This framework is inspired by Redux and build on top op RxSwift framework.

 On many occasions, it makes more sense to group state values together by domain, such as: